The Law School

 Michele Blackwell LLM International Commercial Law

-The Law School delivers a wide range of law courses at undergraduate and postgraduate level, the majority of which are accredited or recognised by the professional bodies.
+The Law School delivers a wide range of law degrees at undergraduate and postgraduate level, the majority of which are accredited or recognised by the professional bodies.

 The Law School is active in a number of applied research projects and provides doctoral research opportunities and expertise in a wide range of law subject areas.

-We are a research active department and our research output was recognised in the 2008 RAE.
-Our research was determined to be either at the level of 'International Excellence' or internationally recognised in over half of its output, in terms of its originality, significance and rigour.
+Our research has been determined to be either at the level of 'International Excellence' or internationally recognised in over half of its output, in terms of its originality, significance and rigour.
 The department has also been awarded substantial research grants from the Scottish Executive, the Nuffield Foundation and The European Social Fund, and organisations such as the British Academy.

 Research Publications and Themes